MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/mfpf-development-in-cordova-applications.md

 - [uglify-js](https://www.npmjs.com/package/uglify-js)
 - [clean-css](https://www.npmjs.com/package/clean-css)

+## MobileFirst APIs
+After [adding the MobileFirst Cordova SDK](../../adding-the-mfpf-sdk/cordova) to a Cordova application, the MobileFirst set of API methods is now available for use.

+> For a complete list of available API methods, refer to the "Client API changes in V8.0.0" topic in the user documentation.

 ## Previewing an application's web resources
 A Cordova application's web resources can be previewed either in the iOS Simulator, Android Emulator, Windows Emulator or physical devices.
 In MobileFirst Platform Foundation, two additional live-preview options are available: IBM Mobile Browser Simulator and Simple Browser rendering.